s1155003185/VCCProjectGenerator/README.md

     This Class is a form.
     If hpp file contains both object and form, generator will generate files under Form Directory instead of Object Directory.

+[@@ActionArgument]
+    This Class is an Action Argument.
+    Action only.
+It will generated in the same file with Action

 [@@Inherit { "Class": "ClassName" }]
     Generate Class that inherit ClassName
     Attribute: